gitony0101/X4DS/HandsOnML2/Chap09_Unsupervised Learning Techniques.md

 Two popular clustering algorithms:**K-Means and DBSCAN**

-### K-means
+## K-means

-- def k, find centroids
+- Def k, find centroids of k clusters

-The vast majority of the instances were clearly assigned to the appropriate cluster, but a few instances were probably mislabeled (especially near the boundary between the top-left cluster and the central cluster).
-Indeed, the K-Means algorithm does not behave very well when the blobs have very different diameters because all it cares about when assigning an instance to a cluster is the distance to the centroid.
+- Computational complexity
+  - Generally linear with regard to the number of instances $m$, the number of clusters $k$, and the number of dimensions $n$ **when the data has a clustering structure**.
+If not, boom exponentially with the number of instances.

+### Finding the optimal number of clusters

+- silhouette score

+- silhouette diagram

-#### Compare with KNN
+### Compare with KNN

 - KNN
   - Classification